screwdriver-cd/guide/docs/user-guide/configuration/index.md

         </div>
         <div id="annotations" class="hidden">
             <h4>Annotations</h4>
-            <p>Annotations are an object containing key-value pairs; can be either pipeline or job-level specifications.
-In this case, the annotation `beta.screwdriver.cd/executor` is used to designate using Docker executor to run the pipeline.</p>
+            <p>Annotations is an optional object containing key-value pairs.
+These can be either pipeline or job-level specifications.
+Annotation key-value pairs can be completely arbitrary, as in the example, or can modify the execution of the build.
+For example, the annotation `beta.screwdriver.cd/executor` is used to designate a non-default executor to run the pipeline.
+Check with your screwdriver cluster admin to find what annotations are supported to modify your build execution.</p>
         </div>
         <div id="email" class="hidden">
             <h4>Email</h4>